-sTNFRr1 and sTNFR2 are predictive markers of Chronic Kidney Disease (CKD) and End Stage Renal Disease (ESRD).
+sTNFRr1 is a predictive marker of End Stage Renal Disease (ESRD).

-Elevations in circulating soluble tumor necrosis factor receptors 1 and 2 (sTNFR1 and 2) have been reported in a wide variety of clinical conditions including cancer, congestive heart failure, rheumatoid arthritis, neurological diseases and infection.
+Elevations in circulating soluble tumor necrosis factor receptor 1 (sTNFR1) has been reported in a wide variety of clinical conditions including cancer, congestive heart failure, rheumatoid arthritis, neurological diseases and infection.

 Recently, in studies conducted at the Joslin Diabetes Center, elevated circulating sTNFR1 levels were strongly associated with the subsequent development of advanced Diabetic Kidney Disease (DKD) in Type I and Type 2 diabetic patients.